amos-the-blessed/Fair-Tech-Collective/README.md

 # Fair-Tech-Collective
 The code in this repositry are the scripts I wrote to do data analysis on Fair Tech's project on air pollution data in specific locations in the bay area:

-This Read-me will list all the scripts and a short summary of what they do.
+This README will list all the scripts and a short summary of what they do.
 The data used in this analysis can be acquired from the following places:

 Python Files
 Counts_of_pollutants_plot_4910, 4911, 4912, 4913, 4914.py:  These scripts were used to generate the following plots.
 One of the early plots we looked into during the project.